-You might attend day or block release classes at college and work towards Scottish Vocational Qualifications (SVQs) in Warehousing, Storage and Distribution at SCQF Level 5 or Retail Skills at SCQF Level 5, depending on the core aspect of your duties.
+You might attend day or block release classes at college and work towards SVQs in Warehousing, Storage and Distribution at SCQF Level 5 or Retail Skills at SCQF Level 5, depending on the core aspect of your duties.

 You might do training for driving fork lift trucks or large goods vehicles.